Birth: April-May 1841 Headley, Hampshire, UK

 In the 1911 census as Albert Baker aged 69, born in Hadley (sic - in the index, Headley on the original), Hampshire, a gardener working on his own account, and living with his wife (Elizabeth) and a boarder (Arthur Victor Dunnaway aged 20, born in Chichester, Sussex, single and a coachman) in four rooms at Alpha Cottages, Felpham Street, Felpham, Bognor, Sussex.

-There are four entries in Ancestry Family Trees for Albert Baker.
+There are five entries in Ancestry Family Trees for Albert Baker.

 Albert Baker was my second cousin three times removed.